nopnop2002/esp-idf-json/README.md

 ```

 - Object
-Onject, like this, have name.
+Object, like this, have name.
 ```
 {
         "version":      "v4.1-dev-1572-g30372f5a4",